How to Put Braces Wax On: A Step-by-Step Guide for Parents

 Understand Orthodontic Wax: Purpose and Benefits

-Orthodontic wax, often called wax, is a soft, moldable material designed to ease the discomfort that comes with .
+Orthodontic wax, often called wax, is a soft, moldable material designed to ease the discomfort that comes with braces.
 Many parents worry about their children experiencing pain from the metal components of braces rubbing against sensitive areas in the mouth, like the gums and cheeks.
-This is a valid concern, as it can lead to irritation and sores, making the more challenging for both kids and parents.
+This is a valid concern, as it can lead to irritation and sores, making the adjustment process more challenging for both kids and parents.

-Using orthodontic wax can in this situation.
+Using orthodontic wax can help in this situation.
 It creates a protective barrier between the brackets and the soft tissues of the mouth, effectively reducing discomfort.
 Imagine your child feeling immediate relief from the sharp edges of brackets and wires, allowing them to communicate, eat, and smile more easily during those initial adjustment phases.
 This simple solution can make a world of difference in their daily life.

 1. Washing hands